FC Hebar Pazardzhik: City Championship (1921-1941)

 As a regional champion SK Botev participated in the final round for the royal cup in 1935.
 Botev (Pazardzhik) qualified in the quarter finals, where he beat the team of Pobeda (Pleven) with 7: 1!
 The semi-final loses Ticha (Varna) with 0: 7!

 SK Botev was a town leader from 1918 to 1933, in 1935, 1936 and 1937; the football champion of the Plovdiv region in 1925, 1926, 1927, 1935 and 1936; winner of the Junior Cup of the Plovdiv Region in 1930, 1932 and 1938.
 In the summer of 1935 he was a touring country in Yugoslavia - Krushevac.
 He plays against local champion Sk Oblic and defeats him with 5: 1.

 More popular coaches were the national competitor of SK Levski Sofia Kiril Yovovich, Nikola Shterev (Starika), Lyuben Manev, Ivan Radoev, Gabrovski and others.
 The matches in Pazardjik were referred to by Lyuben Manev, Vasil Koev, Vassil Yurtov, Zareh Mesubyan.
 For responsible matches, judges were appointed from Sofia and Plovdiv, with Judge Boris Lekishev remembered.
 From 1931 to 1941 only 4 clubs competed in the city football championship: Botev, Levski, Benkovski and Slavia.
 This is due to the clustering of the clubs and some unions in 1925, as Thracian Pobeda and Rakovski with Botev Botev, Samson with Bar Kohba under the name Bar Kohba, in 1926 Levski and Botev unite until 1928 under the name Botev; Thracian and Slavia become Thracian glory.
 In 1943, a work club called Ibonit, called the Rubber Factory, was founded and it collapsed in September 1944.

-Due to the Second World War, the Pazardzhik City Championship was not held in the years 1941-1944.
+Due to the Second World War, the Pazardzhik City Championship was not held in the years 1941–1944.

 1945-1959

 With the changes that occurred after 09.09.1944, the football in Pazardzhik also changed.
-So far the existing 4 clubs in the city have joined together to form 2 new clubs on June 8, 1945 - Spartak of the Botev and Levski unification, and September of the unification of Slavia and Benkovski.
+So far the existing 4 clubs in the city have joined to form 2 new clubs on June 8, 1945 - Spartak of the Botev and Levski unification, and September of the unification of Slavia and Benkovski.
 A year later two new clubs were set up in Pazardzhik: Textiles and Dynamo.
 They competed for only one year because on 8 June 1947 they joined with Spartak and Septemvri.
 The new club bears the name Chavdar until 1948 and the teams are entirely in white.
 On September 20, 1948, Chavdar collapsed and two clubs were formed: September and Spartacus.
 So Pazardzhik has two teams again.
 In 1949 there was a reorganization in football in the country and in our city formed 7 DSOs (Voluntary Sports Organizations).
 They are created on a departmental and professional basis as follows: